-After the thrill of running my first marathon in London last year, I was over the moon to get a ballot place for this year.
+After the thrill of running my first marathon in London last year, I was over the moon to get a ballot place for London Marathon 2015.
 I had enjoyed it so much last year, I wanted to do it all over again, and faster.
 I had an added bonus, that my running buddy Kate (AKA Chicken) also got a place.
-I had grand plans, and started the training back in January.
+I had grand plans and started the training back in January.
 I wasn’t so daunted with the mileage this year, as I knew I could complete a marathon.

-Training went OK, but having moved house, being in a completely new area, I did struggle with some of the mid-week runs in the dark alone, but generally the long runs had gone well.
-Last year, I only managed one long run of 18.6 miles, but this year I competed 2 x 20 milers and an 18 miler, so I was sure I was going to be able to get a PB.
+Training went OK, but having moved house, being in a completely new area, I did struggle with some of the mid-week runs in the dark alone, but generally, the long runs had gone well.
+Last year, I only managed one long run of 18.6 miles, but this year I completed 2 x 20 miles and an 18 miler, so I was sure I was going to be able to get a PB.
 How wrong could I be!

 I had an awesome day at the expo, and couldn’t wait for Sunday to arrive, but mentally, I didn’t feel I was as prepared as I should have been.
 I knew I wasn’t as confident about it as I should have been.
 Maybe that is why it didn’t go to plan!??

 Last year, I felt like the marathon passed me by, and there are sections I just can’t remember, so this year I wanted to take it all in.
 So here is mine and Kate’s race!
 We took selfies at every mile marker, and I’ve tried to give you a glimpse into what I was thinking!

 Mile 1 – Wow, it’s cold!
 I can’t believe I am doing this again.

 Mile 2 – Kate runs off to the toilet, and I feel a little worried that might be the end of our race together.
 I run slowly down the side of the road, she told me to stay on and was relieved when she appeared again.